mindspore-lab/mindone/examples/stable_diffusion_v2/lora_finetune.md

 Note that the following hyper-param configuration will affect the generation and evaluation results.

 - sampler: the diffusion sampler
-- ddim_steps: the sampling steps
+- sampling_steps: the sampling steps
 - scale: unconditional guidance scale

 For more details, please run `python text_to_image.py -h`.